 In the post-Covid world, I do not think it is worth buying RCL shares simply to claim the shareholder benefits.
 As you may be aware, the cruise industry was hit very badly during Covid as all voyages were cancelled.
 In order to pay the bills, all the cruise companies had to borrow huge sums of money from banks and from the financial markets.
 This meant that the balance sheets of all the cruise lines went from being reasonable to now being in a vary precarious state.

 Yes, if the shares go back up, you could gain a lot of money too.
 But at this point, that’s just pure speculation.
 Sure you can have a little fun with the shares if they go up, but unless you really know what you are doing, you’re better off just going on that cruise.
 Plus its more enjoyable to get lucky in the stateroom than pray and hope that maybe you can get lucky in the markets!
-If you want to make money in the markets, there are better options to consider.

 Is RCL a good stock to buy?